pinobatch/numism/docs/good_coin.md

 characterize each emulator's corner-case behavior as if it were a "fantasy console."

+Coins should not be opaque, obscure, cryptic, or inscrutable.
+They should state what they test and test what they state.
+This way, the maintainer of an emulator can quickly find differences and fix them, and users of historic or specialized emulators can become aware of the extent of their behavior differences.

 Coin choice
 -----------
 I'd like to rank each tested behavior by a combination of three